How to Mount a Dartboard on Drywall (No Damage Methods)

 Strong and stable

-Option C: Heavy-duty drywall anchors (when stud isn’t possible)
+Option C uses heavy-duty drywall anchors (when stud isn’t possible)

 Best for: when studs are not where you need them